aparcar/reproducible-builds-verification-format/README.md

 Binary source to compare to.
 In most cases the official binary download server of a distribution.
 May also be a binary repository by a third party.
+The structure of the website is project-defined, and needs to be a mirrorable URL.

 #### Example property